maksimTrs/AI-PRESET/README.md

 Open WebUI provides a ChatGPT-like interface for interacting with your local LLMs.

+## Project Files

+This repository includes several important files for setting up your AI environment:

+- **docker-compose.yml**: Main configuration file for the Docker services
+- **n8n_pipe_function.py**: Custom pipe function for Open WebUI and n8n integration
+- **functions-export-1747750482065.json**: Exported function definition for Open WebUI
+- **n8n/backup/AI_Agent_With_Knowledge_Base_Main.json**: n8n workflow for RAG implementation

 ## n8n Pipe Function for Open WebUI Integration

 The `n8n_pipe_function.py` file implements a custom pipe function that enables bidirectional communication between Open WebUI and n8n workflows.
 This integration allows you to extend your AI chatbot capabilities with n8n's powerful workflow automation.

+### Setting Up the Function in Open WebUI

+1. Navigate to Open WebUI at [http://localhost:3000](http://localhost:3000)
+2. Log in with your administrator account
+3. Go to the Administrator section
+4. Select the "Functions" tab
+5. Click "Import Function"
+6. Upload the `functions-export-1747750482065.json` file
+7. After importing, edit the function to update the webhook URL
+8. Change the URL to use `http://host.docker.internal:5678/webhook-test/[your webhook URL]` instead of the default localhost URL
+   - Note: `host.docker.internal` is required for proper communication between Docker containers

 ### How the Integration Works